 A significant amount of the average person’s life is spent at work.
 Some estimates suggest that the average worker will spend more than 90,000 hours at work in her/his lifetime.
 During this time, we collaborate with others and communicate constantly.
-Our organizational/corporate communication majors study the ways people communicate in these contexts.
-More specifically, the major dissects the processes that occur both inside and outside of an organization on a global scale.
+Our organizational/corporate communication students study the ways people communicate in these contexts.
+More specifically, this area of study dissects the processes that occur both inside and outside of an organization on a global scale.

 Preparing for a globalized workforce

 Our organizational/corporate communication students learn about the inner-workings of organizations and how communication is used to collaborate with, lead, and manage othersur program prepares students to become global leaders who bring the needed mix of interpersonal and business communication skills to their projects. approach teaches theories and principles relevant to the management of corporate, nonprofit and governmental organizations.